 Insulation and draught-proofing are the best ways to prevent the heat from escaping your home.
 It might not sound like much, but even hanging thick curtains or fitting keyhole covers, letterbox covers and draught excluders will stop the cold air from coming in and the warm air getting out.

-Our free energy health check (see link below) will help you to see how you can save energy and money.
+Our free energy health check will help you to see how you can save energy and money.

 Running out of Pay As You Go credit

-You can only use your emergency credit once your pre-paid credit is at or is below 50p.
+You can only use your emergency credit once your pre-paid credit is at or below 50p for electricity or £2 for gas.
 When you want to use your emergency credit, insert your key into the meter.
-When using your emergency credit, the display on your meter changes to show the letter 'e'.
+When using your emergency credit, the display on your meter changes to show the letter ‘e’.
 It'll also show the amount of emergency credit left.

 Extra help keeping warm

-Most older people are eligible to receive a Winter Fuel Payment from the Government.
+Most older people are eligible to receive an annual one-off Winter Fuel Payment from the Government.
 The amount you receive depends on your circumstances, but will be between £100 - £300.